-Exactly two years later, the Toronto Arenas beat the Vancouver Millionaires in Game 5 of their championship series to become the first NHL team to ever win the Stanley Cup.
+Two years later, the Toronto Arenas beat the Vancouver Millionaires in Game 5 of their championship series to become the first NHL team ever to win the Stanley Cup.
 The Arenas, who would later become the Maple Leafs, won the inaugural NHL championship and played the Millionaires, who won the PCHA title, for the Stanley Cup.

 In a fun twist, the two leagues played by different rules.
 The NHL used the six players on the ice that we are used to seeing, but the PCHA used a seventh skated as a “rover.”
 Before the series started, the two teams agreed to play by NHL rules in the odd-numbered games and PCHA rules in the even-numbered ones.

-On March 30, 1957, Maurice “Rocket” Richard has a goal and an assist in an 8-3 win over the New York Rangers in Game 3 of their semifinal series.
+On March 30, 1957, Richard had a goal and an assist in an 8-3 win over the New York Rangers in Game 3 of their semifinal series.
 Richard becomes the first player in NHL history to score 100 points in the postseason.

-Richard’s 126 career playoff points have him tied with Alex Ovechkin at 49th on the all-time scoring list.
+Richard’s 126 career playoff points have him at 51st on the all-time scoring list.
 There are currently exactly 100 players who have at least 100 points in the Stanley Cup playoffs.
+Correy Perry of the Canadiens needs just two points to join the club.
 However, Richard’s mark is impressive when you consider the playoffs were only two rounds during his career.
 He never played more than 12 games in a single postseason.

 NHL Expands to 21

-On March 30, 1979, the NHL announced that will be adding four teams from the World Hockey Association to expand from 17 to 21 teams for the 1979-80 season.
+On March 30, 1979, the NHL announced that it would be adding four teams from the World Hockey Association to expand from 17 to 21 teams for the 1979-80 season.
 The Edmonton Oilers, Hartford Whalers, Winnipeg Jets and Quebec Nordiques became expansion teams.
-The two remaining teams, the Cincinnati Stingers and Birmingham Bulls, were each given $1.5 million for their troubles and ceased operations.
+The two remaining teams, the Cincinnati Stingers and Birmingham Bulls were each given $1.5 million for their troubles and ceased operations.

 March Records Set

 On March 30, 1975, the Philadelphia Flyers beat the Chicago Blackhawks 4-1 at the old Spectrum in the regular-season finale.
-The victory gave them 13 wins during the month of March, the most by any NHL team during a single month.
+The victory gave them 13 wins during March, the most by any NHL team during a single month.